astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ![Create an Airflow Deployment on Astronomer](https://assets2.astronomer.io/main/docs/getting-started/create-deployment.png)

-For a full walk-through of the deployment creation and configuration process, refer to the [Deploy Code](/docs/cloud/stable/deploy/deploy-cli/) guide.
+For a full walk-through to creating and configuring deployments, refer to the [Deploy Code](/docs/cloud/stable/deploy/deploy-cli/) guide.

 > **Note:** If you configure your new Deployment to run a version of Airflow that is _not_ latest, make sure that the Astronomer Certified image in your Dockerfile corresponds to that version.
 >